ga-wdi-lessons/express-intro/readme.md

 app.use(bodyParser.urlencoded({ extended: true })); // handles form submissions
 ```

-Another thing to note is that, in express, `params` is always for parameters in
+Another thing to note is that, in Express, `params` is always for parameters in
 the url. parameters in form data is `body`

 So we change the final post request in index.js to: